1-Department of Anatomy and Embryology, Academic Medical Center, Amsterdam, The Netherlands, Europe.

 von Hagens G, Tiedemann K, Kriz W. 1987: The current potential of plastination.
 Anat Embryo} 175(4):411-421.

 von Horst, C. 2006 : Influence of solvent vaporization in plastination .
+Abstract presented at The 13th International Conference on Plastination - Vienna, Austria, July 2 to 7, 2006.
 J Int Soc Plastination 21:27.

 Weiglein AH, Henry RW.
 1993: Curing (Hardening, polymerization) of the polymer - Biodur S10.
 J Int Soc Plastination 7(1):32-35 .